education maintenance Allowance (EMA)

 - If you are living in a foster home or in the care of the local authority (no proof of income required).

 An EMA is paid in addition to other support and benefits provided by the Government.
 This will not affect any other benefits you receive.

 It will not affect any money you earn from a part-time job either.

 You must attend all your classes and sign and EMA Learning Agreement with your school/college.
 This agreement will set out what is expected of you in terms of:

-Education Maintenance Allowance Application Form (803kb .pdf)
+Education Maintenance Allowance Application Form (Available from May 2017)

 Education Maintenance Allowance Guidance Notes (146kb .pdf)